I sprinted off rapidly, just as the brick flew through the window to the English room.

 I walked around the corner to stop any onlookers/snitches thinking I was up to no good... even though I was.
 The key to causing chaos and getting away with it was not to have any accomplices or 'look outs'; there isn't many people I trust.

 Half an hour later, I walked through the door to World Geography, twenty minutes late, happy that once again, I'd gotten away with my now constant mischief.

-Mr Edwards, my teacher was angry to say the least; he looked funny though.
+Mr. Edwards, my teacher was angry to say the least; he looked funny though.
 He has a vein at the side of his head (a crimson sort of colour that stands out from the peach of his wrinkled skin) and whenever he is mad it looks like it will pop out of his head.
 Unfortunately though, it never does.
-It would be funny if it did though.
+It would be funny if it had.
 He is a chubby man, the kind that you look at the silver wedding band on his left index finger and wonder: